 The 2016 National Fellowship Program participation fee is $3,500*.
 A few needs based scholarships will be available and can be applied for in your application.
 Fellows may choose to pay their tuition in full at the time of being selected or through a payment schedule.
 Transportation to and from retreats is not included in the tuition and is the responsibility of each Fellow.
 To learn more about creative payment options click HERE.

-The application deadline for the National Fellowship Program is April 20th, 2016.
-Selected applicants will be notified by May 1st.
+The application deadline for the National Fellowship Program is August 26th, 2016.

-To apply for the 2016 National Fellowship Program, applicants must complete:
+To apply for the National Fellowship Program, applicants must:

-- Essay: What is the most significant leadership challenge that you are currently facing or that you see on the horizon?
-(500 word max)
+2. Follow the instructions to submit the following essay.
+What is the most significant leadership challenge that you are personally facing, either current or something that you see on the horizon?
+(500 words maximum)

 INTERVIEW AND SELECTION PROCESS OVERVIEW